bytesatwork/meta-bytesatwork-ti/README.md

 ## Introduction

-This is the official OpenEmbedded/Yocto BSP layer for byteDEVKIT AM335x and byteDEVKIT AM62x by [bytes at work AG](https://www.bytesatwork.io/).
+This is the official OpenEmbedded/Yocto BSP layer for byteDEVKIT AM62x by [bytes at work AG](https://www.bytesatwork.io/).

 It is hosted on [github](https://github.com/bytesatwork/meta-bytesatwork-ti.git).